genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 Set `enable_logging_runs` to True will enable storage of analytics data.
 It stores for each job creation date, user mail, size of query and target, and batch type.

+### Legal (optional)

+In webserver mode, you may need to describe some legal stuff in dedicated pages.

+Use following format associate the `legal/<page name>` address to the related Markdown file:

+    <page name> = /path/to/my/page.md

+You can set as many pages you want.

 ## Customize your installation

 You can make easily make some changes to the application, described below.
 To do so, you must first clone the D-Genies repository (except if changes can be done in the current installation, see below):